Please sign in with Google to view the map.

 - Sunday & holidays: 12:00h (Spanish)

-- Confessions: before masses
+- Confessions: available before each mass

 Sant Pere de les Puel·les Church Summary of Prices